Triad gangster attack in Hong Kong after night of violent protests - lawmaker

 They are also demanding independent inquiries into the use of police force against protesters.

-On Sunday police fired rubber bullets and tear gas to disperse activists on the edge of Hong Kong’s glittering financial district after they had fled China’s Liaison Office.
+On Sunday police fired rubber bullets and tear gas to disperse activists on the edge of Hong Kong’s glittering financial district after they had fled China’s Liaison Office, its main representative branch in the city.

-The Chinese government has condemned the action, which saw signs and a state symbol daubed with graffiti.
+The Chinese government, including office director Wang Zhimin, condemned the acts, which saw signs and a state symbol daubed with graffiti and eggs thrown against walls and windows.

 The unrest in Hong Kong marks the greatest popular challenge to Chinese leader Xi Jinping since he came to power in 2012.